CharlottaG/Together-Cycling/README.md

 ### Acknowledgement

-I'd lik to thanks *Luke Buchanan, my mentor at Code Institute*, for invaluable guidance and support as well as insightful constructive feedback throughout the duration of the this project.
+I'd like to thank *Luke Buchanan, my mentor at Code Institute*, for invaluable guidance and support as well as insightful constructive feedback throughout the duration of the this project.

 ### Code used